New visa for EEA Nationals from 1st January 2021 – a frontier worker permit.

 - a person who has retained the status of being self-employed/a worker under new regulations

-The frontier worker permit will be available to applicants who started working in the UK before 31st December 2020 and continue in this working pattern until they make an application.
+The frontier worker permit will be available to applicants who started working in the UK before 31st December 2020 and continue in this working pattern until they apply.
 There is no deadline for applying.

 “Not primarily resident.”